SwapnilSontakkeS/Bus-Booking-Management-System/README.md

 Drop Point Management

-Promo Code management

 Gallery

 Add Agent

-Cancellation

 View Booking Details

-Seat Layout

-View Rating Details

 Admin login
-username - amit
+username - sv

-password amit
+password sv

 USER MODULE

 Can register or login
 Book bus.
 View and select the seat
-Use  promo code
 Book the ticket by selecting route, date of journey and the return date View available buses
-Payment integrated

 Brief overview of the technology:
 Front end: HTML, CSS, JavaScript